-Name of director Reasons Company, director or shareholder with which the director has ties Profile
+Name of director Reasons which the director has ties Profile

 No data

 Total number of other directors N.A.

 % of total board N.A.

 State the changes, if any, in the category of each director during the period:

 Name of director Date of change Former category Current category No data